ihdavjar/Data_For_Biomarker_Analysis/Main_Data/Readme.txt

-Meta_Data ---> Meta Data for 300 samples
+Meta_Data.tsv ---> Meta Data for 300 samples
-Otu_Counts ---> Otus count for each sample
+Otu_Counts.tsv ---> Otus count for each sample label_data.csv ---> Labels for each of the sample